rom1119/pacgame-fx/README.md

 # pacgame-fx
 frontend application write in javafx , like popular game PACMAN

-this application is server part of pacgame app
+this application is frontend part of pacgame app
+First you must run pacgame-server app

 1. open project in IDE eg IntelliJ IDEA
 6. move to root dir project